Professional Mold Testing Services in Montreal and Ottawa

 Unless you are an indoor environmental professional, you should avoid direct contact with mold.
 Period.
 DIY mold testing can release potentially toxic mold spores into your air.
 Not to mention putting yourself at risk of exposure.

-In addition, samples collected using at-home mold test kits are often not handled properly, cross-contaminated and therefore unreliable.
+In addition, samples collected using at-home mold test kits are often not handled properly, cross-contaminated, and unreliable.

-Finally, professional mold services don’t focus just on testing mold, but also on addressing its causes.
+Finally, professional mold services don’t focus just on the testing mold but also on addressing its causes.
 Your DIY kit may reveal a problem, but it will not tell you the safest and most effective way to get rid of it.

 Mold Busters Celebrates 15+ Years in Mold Testing Business

 There are many ways to test for mold.
-The methodology will depend on the type of information that is required, the state of the environment or material of concern, and the requested turnaround time for results.
+The methodology will depend on the required information, the state of the environment or material of concern, and the requested turnaround time for results.